 Although most flowering plants are highly valued for their attractive fresh blooms, a few have gained popularity for other purposes.
 In this guide, I’ll run through everything you need to know about Honesty flower (Lunaria annua) meaning, symbolism, and cultural significance in the language of flowers.

 Honesty flower (Lunaria annua) is a fast-growing herbaceous biennial known by many other names such as Moonwort, Dollar Plant, Silver Dollar, Honesty, Money Plant, and Lunaria.

 Though known popularly for their fruits and seed pods, these plants’ flowers are prized as much for their attractive blooms.
 Each raceme flower blooms in mid-late spring to early summer, showcasing four petals in pink or deep purple to white shades.
-The flowers are fragrant and only about <1 inch in size.

 The Meaning & Symbolism of Honesty Flowers